In October 2024, the Town of Wabbaseka was still searching for a way forward.

 Engineering work is now nearing completion, with construction expected to begin soon.

-Throughout the process, Goodloe said CU played a critical role in helping the small town navigate the complicated funding and regulatory steps required for a project of this scale.
+Throughout the process, Goodloe said CU played a key role in helping the town navigate complex funding and regulatory hurdles — from initial applications to securing the final piece of funding.

 “We’re excited about moving forward — getting it done and continuing to work with Communities Unlimited on future projects."